Companies and organizations alike, in today's business world, are rapidly increasing their focus on Corporate Social Responsibility.

 However, they can all be covered under the four main CSR types, including environmental, ethical, philanthropic, and volunteering.

-Many companies focus their Corporate Social Responsibility efforts towards reducing their environmental impact.
+Many companies focus on finding a company to propel their sustainability efforts toward reducing their environmental impact.

 Harmful environmental effects were once deemed a necessary and unavoidable cost of daily business operations, pollution, and excessive consumption of resources now pose a global social and political concern.

-Hence, Environmental Corporate Social Responsibility has kicked off, with numerous companies now paying attention to their business impact on the environment.
+Hence, Environmental Social Responsibility has kicked off, with numerous companies now paying attention to their carbon footprint on the environment.

 Environmental CSR is generally geared at businesses reducing their waste and greenhouse gas emissions.